lgw2/lgw2.github.io/_teaching/csci332-fall-2024/syllabus.md

 to class when you can to make sure that you do not miss course content or announcements.
 Videos can be found in the [Panopto folder](https://umontana.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=0f685bf2-d1f4-4f2b-976a-b1d40102db01).

+### Discord

+Please join the UM Computer Science Discord to keep up with announcements and to ask questions.
+Instructions can be found on
+Canvas.

 ## Homework and homework quizzes

 As detailed below, homework assignments are open everything (internet resources,